 - Do not use a jailbroken Apple® iPhone®, rooted Android™ phone or any other mobile device that has been jailbroken or rooted.
 These are techniques which remove important security features that have been inbuilt on your device by the mobile operating system manufacturer

-- When using WiFi, only use trusted WiFi networks or service providers and enable security protection such as WiFi Protected Access (WPA), if possible
+- When using WiFi, only use secured and trusted WiFi networks or service providers

 - Disable Bluetooth if you are not using it, or set the smartphone or tablet to non-discovery mode.
 This will make it harder for people to find your device and send malicious data to it